-Thanksgiving Getaways for Couples
+Thanksgiving Vacations for Couples

 Santa Barbara, California

 The city is also a top wine-growing region in the US, and few things are more romantic than vineyards during fall.
 Make sure you book a wine tour on Jamie Slone Wines, where you’ll be sipping on Sauvignon Blanc, Chardonnay, Sparkling, Rosé, and Pinot Noir while eating some gourmet cheese outside on their Terraza.
-All the grapes harvested at Jamie Slone Wines are hand-picked come from vines within designated rows in the local vineyards.
+All the grapes harvested at Jamie Slone Wines are hand-picked and come from vines within designated rows in the local vineyards.

 And in case you’re missing every year’s pumpkin pie, go to the Caffe Luxxe and order the Pumpkin Spice Latte, made with pumpkin puree, and fall spices.
-It’s the perfect drink to cosy up with your loved one.
+It’s the perfect drink to cozy up with your loved one.

 Asheville, North Carolina